 A task alert is a notification about a recently posted task we think you’d be interested in doing.
 We match you to these tasks via your past behaviour or keywords you’ve set up in your Airtasker account.

-We can send you these alerts via push notifications to your phone, so you’re always up to date on relevant tasks in your area.
+We can send you these alerts via push notifications and email, so you’re always up to date on relevant tasks in your area.
 These notifications only show the task title, so it might not always be clear why you’ve received the alert until you view the task itself.

 - How do I set up my task alerts?